Anti-Rise — Braking Stability

 Complementary Design

 The Paratu CP has a forward axle path, which creates a small harshness penalty on square-edge hits compared to rearward-path designs.
-The ~100% anti-rise compensates directly: while the axle path adds a forward force component on big impacts, the high AR keeps the chassis settled when the rear is being driven hard into obstacles.
-The net result is a bike that absorbs terrain differently from a high-pivot design but arrives at the same outcome — a stable, planted rear end.
+Low chain growth in the working zone (~11mm sag to +80mm, kinematic simulation) keeps drivetrain feedback low when the rear is driven hard into obstacles.
+The net result is a bike that absorbs terrain differently from a high-pivot design.

 Competitor Comparison